On February 6, 1981, Queen Frederick, Queen of the Greeks during 1947-1964, thereafter Queen mother, passed away.

-At the Greek Civil War’s end in 1949, Their Majesties went on several trips to places like Italy, West Germany, the United Kingdom, and the United States.
+At the Greek Civil War’s end in 1949, Their Majesties went on several trips to Italy, West Germany, the United Kingdom, and the United States.

 World War Two and the Holocaust caused many problems for those royals who supported the Third Reich or had family members who did.

-Queen Frederica was one such example as her grandfather was the last Kaiser and had brothers who served in the SS (the German protection squad who gathered the Jews to send them off to the concentration camps).
+Queen Frederica was an example as her grandfather was the last Kaiser and had brothers who served in the SS (the German protection squad that gathered the Jews to send them off to the concentration camps).

-Her relation to Germany and to people who supported Hitler was used against her by left-wing members of the Greek government.
+Her relationship to Germany and to people who supported Hitler was used against her by left-wing members of the Greek government.